lightningkite/reacktive/README.md

 By [Lightning Kite](https://lightningkite.com)

-A cross-platform library for reactive programming.
+A cross-addAsTarget library for reactive programming.

 Designed around using Kotlin's built-in types as much as possible to maximize compatibility with other projects.